learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Some assignments do not include tests, but still require some participation on your part.
 For these, follow the same process - you will still need to go through forking, cloning, and running `learn test`.
-This will submit your fork of the assignment and mark it as complete.
+This command will submit your fork of the assignment and mark it as complete.

 ## Submitting Projects and Blogs

 Canvas assignments will also be used for submitting portfolio projects and blogs.
-For these, the process will be different.
+For these assignments, the process will be different.
 For projects, you'll likely be building from scratch rather than forking and cloning.
 For blogs, you'll be writing your blog posts on some other platform online.

-In both cases, you'll need to manually submit a link to your work on Canvas.
+In both cases, you'll need to submit a link to your work on Canvas manually.
-While viewing the assignment, you should see a **Submit Assignment** button in the upper right section of the page.
+While viewing the assignment, you should see a **Submit Assignment** button in the upper-right section of the page.

 ![submit assignment button](https://curriculum-content.s3.amazonaws.com/canvas-welcome/submit-assignment-canvas.png)